Continuing Education Activity

-Excretion: Daptomycin is primarily eliminated as unchanged drug in the urine (78%) with a lesser amount eliminated in feces (5.7%).
+Excretion: Daptomycin is primarily eliminated as an unchanged drug in the urine (78%), with a lesser amount eliminated in feces (5.7%).

 Adverse effects associated with daptomycin therapy include myopathy/rhabdomyolysis, eosinophilic pneumonia, and anaphylactic hypersensitivity reactions.
 Patients may also experience less severe adverse effects such as constipation, headache, insomnia, and skin rash.

 Daptomycin is associated with an increased incidence of myopathy and rhabdomyolysis.
 There have been cases reported in patients with and without acute renal failure.
 Therefore weekly monitoring of creatine phosphokinase (CPK) levels is recommended in patients receiving daptomycin therapy.
 More frequent monitoring is recommended in patients with renal impairment and/or those receiving concomitant HMG CoA reductase inhibitors (statins).
 The clinicians should discontinue treatment in patients with signs and symptoms of myopathy in conjunction with an elevated CPK (greater than five times ULN or greater than 1000 units/L) and asymptomatic patients with a CPK elevation greater than ten times ULN (greater than 2000 units/L).
 The incidence of myopathy has been shown to increase with the administration of greater than the recommended dosage.
 Additionally, providers should consider temporarily discontinuing other agents associated with rhabdomyolysis (e.g., HMG-CoA reductase inhibitors) during daptomycin therapy.